dyra-12/cognitive-load-analysis/docs/insights_and_implications.md

 ## Q3 — What are the practical design implications?

 Using the strongest predictors and the SHAP thresholds observed, we can produce data-backed adaptive UI rules that connect measurable behaviors to concrete design interventions.
 Below are threshold-specific recommendations derived from the analysis.

+**Note**: Trigger thresholds are empirically informed heuristics derived from feature distributions and SHAP impact ranges, not statistically optimized decision boundaries.

 ### 1. When `scheduling_difficulty` is high…